 Stage 1: Build a Strong Resume

 Your resume is the first filter.
-For freshers, it should emphasize: - A clear summary - Strong projects (most important for freshers) - Technical skills organized by category - Education with CGPA (if strong) - Certifications and achievements
+For freshers, it should emphasize: - A clear summary - Strong projects (most important for freshers) - Technical skills organized by category - education with CGPA (if strong) - certifications and achievements

 Read the dedicated internship resume guide and technical skills for freshers guide.
 Verify it with the TailorCV ATS score checker.